September 26, 2023

 Deer in Winter Wood With Snow

 Bobbex Deer mimics predator scents, which deer have an aversion to and are classified as a fear repellent; it also tastes terrible to deer, adding another layer of protection.
-Because it contains effective sticking agents, the repellent won’t wash off even in harsh winter weather.
-And it’s been 3rd party tested against nine other like-repellents and is rated #1 for protection against deer browse.
+The repellent won’t wash off because it contains effective sticking agents even in harsh winter weather.
+It’s been 3rd party tested against nine other like-repellents and is rated #1 for protection against deer browse.

 Prepare for Winter Now With Deer Repellent